 - establish the Pennsylvania First-Time Homebuyers Savings Account, allowing first-time homebuyers to claim a state tax deduction for certain savings.

-Bizzarro was appointed to serve the House Democratic Caucus as House Democratic Policy Committee Chairman for the 2021/22 Legislative Session.
-He previously served as chief deputy House whip, and vice chairman of the Northwest Delegation.
+Before being appointed to the House Democratic Leadership team, he previously served as chief deputy House whip, and vice chairman of the Northwest Delegation.
 Additional positions previously held include vice chairman of the House Democratic Policy Committee; Democratic secretary of the House Veterans Affairs & Emergency Preparedness Committee; and as a member of the House Consumer Affairs, Insurance and Judiciary committees as well as the Judiciary Subcommittee on Courts.

 Alongside his committee assignments, Bizzarro has also been appointed to the Climate Change Advisory Committee, which is tasked to establish and review Pennsylvania’s official action plan to combat climate change.
 He also sits on the Pennsylvania Grade Crude Development Advisory Council, examining existing technical regulations and policies for the oil and gas industry.